microsoft/genaiscript/docs/src/content/docs/reference/scripts.md

 ### `parsers`

 The `parsers` object contains methods to parse various file formats such as JSON5 and YAML.

-## Inline variable
+## Inline Variables

-You can inject custom variables in the process by authoring them as markdown comments in your `.gpspec.md` files.
-The variable are accessible through the `env.vars` field.
+You can inject custom variables into the process by authoring them as markdown comments in your `.gpspec.md` files.
+The variables are accessible through the `env.vars` field.

 ```markdown
 Lorem ipsum...